 Plains Zebra Predators

 The Plains zebra main predators are lions and spotted hyenas.
 Nile crocodiles are also great threats during river crossings.
 Wild dogs, cheetahs and leopards also prey on zebra, although the the threats they pose are generally minor.
-For protection from land predators the Plains Zebra retreats into open areas with good visibility at night time.
+For protection from land predators the Zebra retreats into open areas with good visibility at night time.

 Plains Zebra Sub-species